 Through coursework in the liberal arts, students in the IM&T program gain an understanding of the historical and scientific contexts of contemporary life and explore a variety of disciplines.

 Many students take minors or dual majors in other Syracuse University schools or colleges, including policy studies, economics, and management.
 The IM&T curriculum also enables students to participate in study abroad, honors, and cooperative education programs.

-Students select at least one of five concentrations to develop expertise that will advance them in their careers:
+Students select at least one of six concentrations to develop expertise that will advance them in their careers: